legacy-seismic-data/legacy-seismic-data.github.io/organizations/japan.md

 |Urakawa|  KMU | 42.2386  | 142.9672  | 1967-1976 |

 +Location is for MTJ as reported by Poppe et al. (1978)
-Timespan represents the time interval in which images are available and may not reflect the entire time the stations was in operation.
+Timespan represents the time interval in which images are available and may not reflect the entire time the station was in operation.

 ## Instrumentation